M-CEE/M-CEE/README.md

 - 👋 Hi, I’m @M-CEE
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Front-end and Back-end web development
+- 🌱 I’m currently learning Linux/Windows System Administration
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 - Whatsapp: +234 706 746 6408